 Ease of Set-up

 The North Face O2 tent earned good scores for ease of use.
 Our trial set-up in the backyard took eight minutes; there is a little bit of a learning curve.
-An instruction card is included, and matching red string is used at the common corners of the fly and inner tent (rather than the yellow elsewhere) making aligning the fly simple.
+An instruction card comes in the package, and matching red string is used at the common corners of the fly and inner tent (rather than the yellow elsewhere) making aligning the fly simple.
 Four to five minutes saw us all set up at camp in the mountains.
-This is also one of the easier models for one person to pitch.
-All poles are included; one long articulated pole goes over the top reminiscent of a hoop tent and two shorter straight struts support the ends.
-Ten stakes are included, and that's just the right amount.
+This tent is also one of the easier models for one person to pitch.
+All poles are included; one long articulated pole goes over the top reminiscent of a hoop tent, and two shorter straight struts support the ends.
+Ten stakes come in the package, and that's just the right amount.
 A reflective strip in the guy lines and stake out string can be useful for finding your tent in the dark.

 At $299 retail, and often on sale, The North Face O2 tent is a great value.
 It is not the lightest, but at half the price of the highest scoring ultralight shelters, it's compelling.
 Our only concern in the value department is durability.

-The North Face O2 Tent is an afforadable and roomy lightweight tent.
-It is available from most retailers, and is a great way to get started lightweight backpacking on a budget.
+The North Face O2 Tent is an affordable and roomy lightweight tent.
+It is available from most retailers and is a great way to get started lightweight backpacking on a budget.
 This tent has above average roominess relative to weight, and the side entry door is convenient.